ehovers10/dci/_chapters/dispute-in-discourse.md

   {{ "quantifiers|generic quantifier" | formalize: "notitle" }}
 {% enddef %}

 It is perfectly possible for context to restrict membership in the preferred class to hibernating bears, thus explaining the truth of [Hibernation](#hibernating-bears-ex){: #hibernating-bears-show .tooled}.
 Of course, it is also possible for context to select only cuddly bears in the case of [Cuddly bears](#cuddly-bears){: #cuddly-bears-show .tooled}.
 It is the job of the metasemantics to explain why this selection is far less natural.
-The generically universal approach thus gets us out of the sticky situation, or at least shifts the extraction duties to pragmatics, which, given the [Resiliance](#resiliance-obs){: #resiliance-show .tooled} and [Susceptibility](#susceptibility-obs){: #susceptibility-show .tooled} of discourse involving bare plurals, seems a not inappropriate delegation of responsibilities.
+The generically universal approach thus gets us out of the sticky situation, or at least shifts the extraction duties to pragmatics, which, given the [resilience](#resilience-obs){: #resilience-show .tooled} and [Susceptibility](#susceptibility-obs){: #susceptibility-show .tooled} of discourse involving bare plurals, seems a not inappropriate delegation of responsibilities.

 Despite this de-sticking success, I don't think that the standard response is the correct extraction method.
 We can preserve the strict analysis of bare plurals [by allowing them to interact with the context in a specific way].
 In particular, if the bare plural is evaluated against a context that incorporates the plan of inquiry structure of the discourse, then the extraction can be pulled off.